Various museums with diverse themes, including handicrafts, military materiel, art and transport, are located in and around Malmöhus...

-The addition of red-brick, Functionalist buildings in the 1930s might make it look a bit like a factory, but Malmöhus Slott has an intriguing history and houses some of the marvellous Malmö Museer.
+The addition of red-brick, Functionalist buildings in the 1930s might make it look slightly factory like, but Malmöhus Slott has an intriguing history and houses some of the superb Malmö Museer.

 Erik of Pomerania built the first fortress here in 1436 to control the growing medieval town and Öresund shipping.
 This castle was destroyed between 1534 and 1536 during a popular uprising in Skåne.
 Immediately after the rebellion, King Christian III of Denmark had the castle rebuilt in forbidding late-Gothic and early-Renaissance styles.